hypernumbers/hypernumbers-api-manual/contents/how-the-api-works.rst

 If you develop an as-is client-side library in another language please consider submitting its code to our repository.

-Bug fixes or improvements to the existing client libraries will be gratefully ccepted.
+Bug fixes or improvements to the existing client libraries will be gratefully accepted.